llaske/sugarizer/docs/tutorial/VueJS/step5.md

 this.SugarL10n.localize(this.l10n);
 ```

-Let's bind this to the title of add-button:
+Let's bind this to the title of add-button in `index.html`:
 ```html
 <sugar-toolitem id="add-button" v-bind:title="l10n.stringAddPawn" v-on:click="onAddClick"></sugar-toolitem>
 ```